-Effort to curb overuse of antibiotics amid cold, flu seasons
+Effort to curb antibiotic overuse amid cold, flu season

 Washington — It’s cold season and the miserable trudge in seeking antibiotics because of mucus turned green, or the cough has nagged for weeks.

 Despite years of warnings, doctors still overprescribe antibiotics for acute respiratory infections even though most are caused by viruses that those drugs cannot help.

 Now doctors are getting new tips on how to avoid unnecessary antibiotics for these common complaints — and to withstand the patient who’s demanding one.

 Sure bronchitis sounds scary.
 So describe it as a chest cold.
 And no, color changes don’t mean it’s time for an antibiotic.

 “Antibiotics are terrific.
 Thank God we have them for really bad things.
 But we need to be judicious in the way we use them,” said American College of Physicians President Dr. Wayne J. Riley, an internal medicine professor at Vanderbilt University.

 Rather than sending patients off with little advice about what to do while their bodies fight off a virus, how about a prescription instead for some over-the-counter or home remedies that just might ease the cough or the pain?